Organization of Section Leadership

 With the ABA’s rollout of a new website format in 2018, it established “Communities” where those who are interested in a particular topic can post and exchange information.
 Each Committee has a “Community” that serves that purpose of allowing members to obtain, post, and exchange information.

 The Chairs of our Committees are appointed by the Section’s Chair-Elect for the ABA year (September 1 – August 31) when the Chair-Elect will serve as Section Chair.
-So, the Chair-Elect for the 2019 – 2020 ABA year will appoint the Committee Chairs for the 2019 – 2020 ABA year, when she will be Chair of the Section.
+So, the Chair-Elect for the 2021 – 2022 ABA year will appoint the Committee Chairs for the 2021 – 2022 ABA year, when he or she will be Chair of the Section.

 There are no prerequisites to serve as a Committee Chair other than being a member of the Section.
 As a practical matter, those who chair Committees have been active Committee members.
 For example, they may have served as Vice Chairs of the Committee, helped plan or run Committee meetings, participated in comments or publications written by the Committee, assisted with Committee reports, or otherwise demonstrated commitment to the Committee and a desire to lead it.
 The Chair-Elect will often seek the input of the current Committee Chairs regarding those the Committee believes should be Chairs or Vice Chairs for the upcoming ABA year.
 Of course, you are welcome to express your interest directly to your Committee Chairs or the Chair-Elect.